Noise Levels in Midtown-Grand Rapids, Grand Rapids, MI | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,817 Midtown-Grand Rapids residents, or 61.5%, live above that level.
 By land area, 56.9% of Midtown-Grand Rapids is above 55 dBA.

 Average noise levels for Midtown-Grand Rapids residents, grouped by direction from the center of Midtown-Grand Rapids.
-Western Midtown-Grand Rapids carries the highest population-weighted average; Central Midtown-Grand Rapids carries the lowest.
-Just 50% of residents in Central Midtown-Grand Rapids live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Midtown-Grand Rapids.
+The highest population-weighted average is in northwestern Midtown-Grand Rapids; the lowest is in southeastern Midtown-Grand Rapids, where just 59% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Midtown-Grand Rapids